-The in vitro activities of delafloxacin and a comprehensive panel of comparators (levofloxacin, ceftaroline, ciprofloxacin, clindamycin, daptomycin, erythromycin, linezolid, oxacillin, tetracycline, tigecycline, trimethoprim-sulfamethoxazole, and vancomycin) against 6,485 isolates collected from multiple sites in Europe and the United States in 2014 have been evaluated (Table 1) [40].
+The in vitro activities of delafloxacin and a comprehensive panel of comparators (levofloxacin, ceftaroline, ciprofloxacin, clindamycin, daptomycin, erythromycin, linezolid, oxacillin, tetracycline, tigecycline, trimethoprim-sulfamethoxazole, and vancomycin) against 6485 isolates collected from multiple sites in Europe and the United States in 2014 have been evaluated (Table 1) [39].
 This study applied 2016 interpretation criteria of the Clinical and Laboratory Standards Institute (CLSI) and the European Committee on Antimicrobial Susceptibility Testing (EUCAST) for comparator agents.
-While there are neither CLSI nor EUCAST interpretive criteria (breakpoints) for delafloxacina, those set by the FDA for the US in 2017 (see prescribing information and medication guide [16]) have been listed below Table 1 for comparison.
+Although there are neither CLSI nor EUCAST interpretive criteria (breakpoints) for delafloxacin, those set by the FDA for the United States in 2017 (see prescribing information and medication guide [16]) have been listed below Table 1 for comparison.
+(Since 2006, the FDA has reasserted its rights to define breakpoints for antibiotics, which affects all new drugs registered in the United States since then.
+EUCAST breakpoints are set up during the registration process of new antibiotics with the European Medicine Agency [EMA], but this has not yet been finalized for delafloxacin at the time of the final writing and revision of this review [December 8, 2018].)
 Delafloxacin had the lowest MICs among agents tested against MSSA, MRSA, S. pneumoniae, and viridans group and beta-hemolytic Streptococci and MICs comparable to those of ciprofloxacin and levofloxacin against some Enterobacteriaceae.
-Its low MICs against pathogens associated with ABSSSI as well as respiratory and urinary tract infections were confirmed.
-These findings have been corroborated by a more recent susceptibility analysis of 36.683 Gram-positive and Gram-negative isolates (of which 10.153 were identified as associated with skin and skin structure infections [SSSI]) collected between 2014 and 2016 from sites in the United States and Europe [41].
+Its low MICs against pathogens associated with ABSSSI as well as respiratory and urinary tract infections (UTIs) were confirmed.
+These findings have been corroborated by a more recent susceptibility analysis of 36 683 Gram-positive and Gram-negative isolates (of which 10 153 were identified as associated with skin and skin structure infections [SSSI]) collected between 2014 and 2016 from sites in the United States and Europe [40].
 Application of the CLSI and EUCAST 2017 breakpoints for comparator agents and FDA breakpoints for delafloxacin from the 2017 package insert enabled confirmation of the broad-spectrum in vitro activity of delafloxacin against this contemporary panel of isolates.
-Delafloxacin demonstrates lower MICs than levofloxacin and moxifloxacin against S. aureus (MIC50/MIC90 0.008/0.5 mg/L, 0.25/>4 mg/L, and <0.06/4 mg/L for delafloxacin, levofloxacin, and moxifloxacin, respectively), coagulase-negative staphylococci (CoNS) (MIC50/MIC90 0.015/0.5 mg/L, 0.25/>4 mg/L, and 0.12/4 mg/L, respectively),
+Delafloxacin demonstrates lower MICs than levofloxacin and moxifloxacin against S. aureus (MIC50/MIC90 0.008/0.5 mg/L, 0.25/>4 mg/L, and ≤0.06/4 mg/L for delafloxacin, levofloxacin, and moxifloxacin, respectively), coagulase-negative staphylococci (CoNS) (MIC50/MIC90 0.015/0.5 mg/L, 0.25/>4 mg/L, and 0.12/4 mg/L, respectively), S. pneumoniae (MIC50/MIC90 0.015/0.03 mg/L, 1/1 mg/L, and ≤0.12/0.25 mg/L, respectively), and S. pyogenes and S. agalactiae (MIC{50}/MIC{90} 0.015/0.03 mg/L and 0.5/1 mg/L for delafloxacin and levofloxacin, respectively, against both pathogens).
+Other studies have shown lower MICs for delafloxacin than comparators against clinical isolates of Neisseria gonorrhoeae and Chlamydophila pneumoniae [41, 42] and against isolates of S. aureus resistant to methicillin [29] and other fluoroquinolones (eg, levofloxacin and ciprofloxacin) [43].
+The latter study examined the in vitro activity of delafloxacin against S. aureus isolates from participants in Phase 3 studies harboring mutations in the QRDR, including isolates with the most frequently encountered mutations in clinical trials-the S84L